microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 The Windows Community Toolkit is an open-source project, maintained by Microsoft and driven by the community, which includs many custom controls, helpers and service to speed up the development of Windows applications.
 Starting from version 5.0, the toolkit includes 4 packages to enable XAML Island:

 - One called **XamlHost**.
 It's a generic control that can host any UWP control, either custom or native.
-It comes in two variants: Toolkit.Wpf.UI.XamlHost for WPF and Toolkit.Forms.UI.XamlHost for Windows Forms.
+It comes in two variants: [Microsoft.Toolkit.Wpf.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.XamlHost/) for WPF and [Microsoft.Toolkit.Forms.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.XamlHost/) for Windows Forms.
 - One called **Controls**, which includes wrappers for 1st party controls like Map or InkCanvas.
 Thanks to these controls, you'll be able to leverage them like if they're native WPF or Windows Forms control, including direct access to the exposed properties and binding support.
-Also in this case, it comes into two variants: Toolkit.Wpf.UI.Controls for WPF and Toolkit.Forms.UI.Controls for Windows Forms.
+Also in this case, it comes into two variants: [Microsoft.Toolkit.Wpf.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls/) for WPF and [Microsoft.Toolkit.Forms.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls/) for Windows Forms.